Vortyne/Dark-Souls-PTDE-Replayer-Convenience-Fixes/README.md

 orange charred ring -> added effect: +20% to pyromancy damage, reduces fire damage taken by 50% (flame kick effect removed to add these new ones)

 calamity ring -> added effect: all player animations are 25% faster.
 You still take double damage though.
-Since it's essentially a ng+ ring, you can play the game in a slightly different way once you have it.
+Late game ring that can change things up quite a bit for fun.

 A couple of rings have negligible effects that are almost useless or have no effect at all, luckily there aren't that many of them, but these changes make them a bit more useful.

-===== More useful Armor effects =====
+## More useful Armor effects

 Ornstein's helm -> +10% lightning damage on all sources